gicodes/afro-fashion/README.md

   > `af-client`
   > `af-server`

-- Most of the application logic and code-base can be found in the af-server directory as it houses the front-end components, pages and other react dependencies.
+- Most of the application logic and code-base can be found in the af-client directory as it houses the front-end components, pages and other react dependencies.
 - The server-side is a simple and light-weight express.js application that handles back-end operations such as nodejs API logic or other third-party api operations.
 - Rewriting this tree structure would mean that the existing logic and data-flow would be compromised.
 Therefore, such actions can only be permitted in cases such as migrations or extreme app scaling.